 (appointed February 2017)

 Bruce is Executive Chairman of Adstream and Director of private investment company Paul Ramsay Holdings.
-He is also a member of the Library Board of Victoria and its Executive Appointments and Remuneration Committee and Finance Committee.
 Bruce is a director of Tabcorp Holdings Ltd, member of the Audit Committee and Chairman of the Risk and Compliance Committee.
-He is also a member of the RMIT University Council and Chair of its Infrastructure & Information Technology Committee.
+He is a member of the RMIT University Council and Chair of its Infrastructure & Information Technology Committee.
 Additionally, Bruce is a Director of Vocus and a member of the People & Remuneration Committee.